A High-Order Scheme for Image Segmentation via a modified Level-Set method

 \section{Abstract}

-{In this paper we propose an accurate method for image segmentation following the level-set approach.
-The method is based on an adaptive ``filtered" scheme recently introduced by the authors.
-The main feature of the scheme is the possibility to stabilize an a priori unstable high-order scheme via a filter function which allows to combine a high-order scheme in the regularity regions and a monotone scheme elsewhere, in presence of singularities.
-The filtered scheme considered in this paper uses the local Lax-Friedrichs scheme as monotone scheme and the Lax-Wendroff scheme as high-order scheme but other couplings are possible.
-Moreover, we introduce also a modified velocity function for the level-set model used in segmentation, this velocity allows to obtain more accurate results with respect to other velocities proposed in the literature.
-Some numerical tests on synthetic and real images confirm the accuracy of the proposed method and the advantages given by the new velocity. } 12pt \keywords{Partial differential equations, Filtered scheme, segmentation problem, smoothness indicators.}
+{In this paper we propose a high-order accurate scheme for image segmentation based on the level-set method.
+In this approach, the curve evolution is described as the 0-level set of a representation function but we modify the velocity that drives the curve to the boundary of the object in order to obtain a new velocity with additional properties that are extremely useful to develop a more stable high-order approximation with a small additional cost.
+The approximation scheme proposed here is the first 2D version of an adaptive ``filtered" scheme recently introduced and analyzed by the authors in 1D.
+This approach is interesting since the implementation of the filtered scheme is rather efficient and easy.
+The scheme combines two building blocks (a monotone scheme and a high-order scheme) via a filter function and smoothness indicators that allow to detect the regularity of the approximate solution adapting the scheme in an automatic way.
+Some numerical tests on synthetic and real images confirm the accuracy of the proposed method and the advantages given by the new velocity. } 12pt \keywords{Image segmentation, level-set method, Hamilton-Jacobi equations, filtered scheme, smoothness indicators. }